 You can learn more on how to do a financial analysis with my 7 easy steps.

 After analyzing your current finances, you’ll then want to set financial goals based on what you’ve uncovered.
 Don’t skip the first two steps so you can simply write down your goals.
-What tends to prevent people from reaching their goals is due to financial habits influenced by beliefs and an unclear understanding of their actual financial picture.
+What tends to prevent people from reaching goals is an unclear understanding of their actual financial picture.

 Creating realistic goals that are achievable happens when you’re more aware.
 This step can mirror the budgeting process because it asks you to dive deeper into your financial numbers.